 Now the question is how will you know if your passport is ready for pick-up?
 It can easily be checked online rather than having to go to the Philippine embassy again or calling them just to clarify if your passport has been released.

 Note: If you have not renewed your passport, you can read the steps to do so here – How to Renew Your Philippine Passport in Dubai

-To check if your passport has been released, you can simply visit this website and click the dates on the calendar.
-These are links where you can view the list of names whose passports are available for pick-up.
+1. To check if your passport has been released, you can simply visit this website link below and click the buttons at the bottom of the page, depending on which office you applied for the renewal.

 This page is updated on a regular basis once the government office has received the new batch of passports from DFA-Manila.